selan-ufrn/projeto_sloc_code/README.md

 In summary, your program should:
 1. read the input source and create a list of valid files to process;
-2. for each file in the list, count the individual lines of code, comments, and blank lines, and;
+2. for each file in the list, count the individual lines of code, comments, and blank lines;
+3. Sort the collected information according to the parameters providede by the user (if that is the case), and;
-3. display the result of the counting into a single table, with information associated with each individual file.
+4. display the result of the counting into a single table, with information associated with each individual file.

 ### Single line of code, comments, and blank lines